Amendment Nos. 19 and 20 are related and will be taken together.

 Thank you.
 The section of the Bill and the amendments we are discussing do not refer to any of the broader issues that have been raised.
 Section 14 is trying to design an environment that is alcohol free in areas that are frequented by children.
 It is about making sure we protect children from alcohol advertising.
 What the Bill is endeavouring to do, on this basis, is ensure the advertising of alcohol products is prohibited within 200 m of the perimeter of school grounds, a crèche or a local authority playground.
 I want us all to be clear that is what we are debating.
 It is Report Stage of the legislation and we are debating whether it is appropriate to have a restriction of 200 m near a school, a crèche or a playground.
 That is what section 14 and the amendments pertain to, and this is in addition to a prohibition on advertising in or on public service vehicles and at public service transport stops or stations.
 To me, that sounds like a terribly sensible thing to do.
 Schools, crèches, playgrounds and public transport hubs should not be locations where we advertise alcohol to young children.
 That is what we are at here.

 The Opposition amendments Nos.
 19 and 20 propose a number of exemptions to that, a number of attempts to weaken a provision that protects our children in schools, crèches and playgrounds.
 These amendments propose to exempt advertisements attached to travel retail and to parks or open spaces where there is a licence to sell alcohol in operation.
 In addition, they propose to exempt directional signage and advertisements which relate to the promotion of a visitor centre.
 Section 14, as I said, prohibits alcohol advertising from certain locations, including parks, public transport stops and within 200 m of schools, crèches and playgrounds.
 These are locations where our children and young people congregate and the objective is to ensure they are not exposed to alcohol advertising and marketing every day.
-It is not about having a glass of wine or a few drinks at the wedding, as referenced by Deputy Michael Healy-Rae.
+It is not about having a glass of wine or a few drinks at a wedding, as referenced by Deputy Michael Healy-Rae.
 This is about protecting children and, in particular, areas where children gather.
 On other issues, perhaps Members could try to amend other parts of the Bill, but that is what this is about.

 The first exemption sought is for advertisements attached to airside travel retail.
 Section 14 prohibits alcohol advertisements from the locations listed in the sections such as parks, train stations and bus stops.
 Airports or airside travel retail are not listed here, so this exemption is not necessary.
 Section 14 also prohibits alcohol advertising from within 200 m of the perimeter of a school, crèche or local authority playground.
 I am not aware of any airport shopping complexes that would be so close to a school, crèche or local authority playground and, therefore, I do not believe the issue as outlined in the amendment arises.
 On that basis, it is not clear to me at all what is the intended effect of this amendment.